pushpinderpalsingh/OpenSourceEvents-iOS/README.md

 You can reach the maintainers and our community on [Catalyst-discord](https://discord.gg/dHtDhHa).
 If you are interested in contributing to the OpenSourceEvents-iOS, we have a dedicated stream for this project [#OpenSourceEvents-iOS](https://discord.gg/9wmvkGW), where you can ask questions and interact with the community, join with us!

+## License

+The project is licensed under the MIT License.
+Learn more about it in the [LICENSE](https://github.com/Catalyst-CSE/OpenSourceEvents-iOS/blob/master/LICENSE) file.

 💜 **Thanks**
 Thanks to our many contributors.